basileLeroy/droplist/README.md

 let's see..

+1. MVC - Controllers
-1. What are classes?
+2. What are classes?
-2. Difference between classes and objects?
+3. Difference between classes and objects?
-3. With MVC?
+4. MVC - Models